 The ATHLOS Study is designed to learn more about how investigational inhalers affect the ability to breathe during exercise.

-The ATHLOS Study will enroll about 180 participants with COPD at study centers around the world.
+The ATHLOS Study will enroll about 180 participants with medically diagnosed COPD (Chronic Obstructive Pulmonary Disease) at study centers around the world.
 The study will include approximately 7 visits to a study center in your area over the duration of the 14-week study.
 This study involves taking the combination medication twice daily, through the use of investigational inhalers (similar to a puffer).

 There is no cost to participate in the ATHLOS Study.
 If you qualify, all study-related care, including the investigational inhaler will be provided at no cost.